a-kenji/tui-term/examples/README.md

 - Required: `ls`

 Shows the output of `ls` inside a widget.
+This example demonstrates a basic implementation of a file listing using `tui-term`.
+It shows how to interact with the `PseudoTerm` widget and display file information.
+In this example, synchronization is not explicitly implemented.

 ## `simple_ls_chan`

 - Required: `ls`

 Uses a channel to share data.
+It demonstrates how to send messages from one thread to another to update the `PseudoTerm` widget.

 ## `simple_ls_rw`

 - Required: `ls`

 Uses a `RWLock` to manage shared read/write access.
+The RWLock ensures that multiple threads can read from the pseudoterminal simultaneously, while exclusive write access is granted to only one thread at a time.

 ## `nested_shell`